AlexanderKoch-Koch/low_cost_robot/README.md

 | 5V Power Supply               | $6   | https://a.co/d/5u90NVp | |
 | Table Clamp                   | $6   | https://a.co/d/4KEiYdV | |
 | Total                        | $183 | | |

+For Europeans, the buying links above may not be able to ship to your country.
+If that's the case, please check the [EU version](LINKS_EU.md).

 ![leader](./pictures/leader_arm.png)